ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 Move `yeast-pg/hub` to somewhere web-accessible, and pass the full URL of `yeast-pg/hub/hub.txt` to the Genome Browser in the "My Data -> Track Hubs" menu.
 Select `S288C` as the reference and display the hub.
 Right-click on the display and select "Configure yeast track set" to toggle on all the assemblies (and toggle off Anc0 and _MINIGRAPH_).

 ## HPRC Graph v1.1
-with cactus commit 7fe0bea49e8adbf025eeaab2a88910375f514e87 except `cactus-graphmap-join` which used newer commit c893e9a1d08ac25dc6d8da07ba78fce71bf33180 (can reproduce exactly using the latter commit for whole pipeline)
+with cactus commit 7fe0bea49e8adbf025eeaab2a88910375f514e87 except `cactus-graphmap-join` which used newer commit fdc16ae1739b225a324cb9f7f6b2ca8786f12b18 (can reproduce exactly using the latter commit for whole pipeline)

 The [Human Pangenome Reference Consortium](https://humanpangenome.org/data-and-resources/) is producing an ever-growing number of high quality phased assemblies.
 This section will demonstrate how to use the Cactus-Minigraph Pangenome Pipeline to construct a Pangenome from them.
 Note the instructions here are slightly different than were used to create the v1.0 Cactus-Minigraph pangenome that's been released by the HPRC, as they are based on a more recent and improved version of the pipeline.

 The steps below are run on AWS/S3, and assume everything is written to s3://MYBUCKET.
+All jobs are run on r5.8xlarge (32 cores / 256G RAM) nodes.
+In theory, the entire pipeline could therefore be run on a single machine (ideally with 64 cores).
+It would take several days though.
 They can be run on other batch systems, at least in theory.
 Most of the compute-heavy tasks spawn relatively few jobs, and may be amenable to SLURM environments.

 The following environment variables must be defined: `MYBUCKET` and `MYJOBSTORE`.
 All output will be placed in `MYBUCKET`, and `MYJOBSTORE` will be used by TOIL for temporary storage.
 For example
 ```